What can you do to stay in your home if you are not working or earning any money?

 - A cash buyer.

 - No conveyancing costs.

 Whatever situation you find yourself in after losing a job, acting fast is always the key.
-If you take control of your mortgage from the outset, it won’t take control of you later down the line.
+If you take control of your mortgage from the outset, it won’t control you later down the line.